JamesRudd-Jones/BifurcaGym/README.md

 # TODOs

+- Check why normalisation seems to affect results negatively
+- Improve metrics wrapper so it doesn't add .env_state.env_state as this is confusing
 - Add a metrics wrapper and sort out the current one, had some proper testing, sort out how to correctly render if using metrics wrapper
 - I think there way may be a better way to do the wrappers rather than so much duplicate code
 - Add tests for vmap wrapper